St Bene't's Church: Location

 The church is on the south side of Bene't Street next to Corpus Christi College.
 St Bene't's was the College's chapel until 1579.
 The College remains the church's patron, and there are continuing links between the church and the College chapel.
-Opposite the church on the North side of Bene't Street is the Eagle Pub.
+Opposite the church on the north side of Bene't Street is the Eagle Pub.

 History

-St Bene't's Anglo-Saxon tower was "most probably" built between AD 1000–1050, although the present bell-openings were added in 1586.
+St Bene't's Anglo-Saxon tower was "most probably" built between AD 1000 and 1050, although the present bell-openings were added in 1586.
 The tower has characteristically Anglo-Saxon long-and-short quoins.
 These project beyond the rubble face, indicating that the tower used to be rendered, as All Saints' Church, Earls Barton in Northamptonshire is.
 Inside the church the 11th-century arch supporting the tower is the most notable feature.

 The arcade of the nave is from a rebuilding of c.1300, when the aisles were also rebuilt.
 The 14th-century aisles and the north and east walls of the chancel were razed when the church was widened during two Victorian restorations: in 1853 Raphael Brandon rebuilt the north aisle and added the porch; in 1872 Arthur Blomfield rebuilt the south aisle, the chancel and the clerestory of the nave including the chancel arch.
 During these works Anglo-Saxon footings of quoins were found which indicated that the original nave was wider than it is today.
 It is not known when aisles were first added, but it seems likely to have been at a rebuilding before that of c.1300.

 In the 13th century the chancel was altered, hence the deeply splayed Early English Gothic lancet windows on the south side (one of which is now blocked).
 The sedilia and piscina in the chancel are 14th-century, with Decorated Gothic ogeed arches.
 The clerestory and roof of the nave are late Perpendicular Gothic and date from 1452.

 St Bene't's has one monumental brass: a small kneeling figure of Richard de Billingford, who died in 1432 and had been Master of Corpus Christi College from 1398 to 1432.

 The church is a Grade I listed building.